 Vinyl can be printed to look like a variety of natural materials, with surface treatments that can be very convincing.
 This picture shows a bathroom installed with Deep Gold Durango vinyl floor tiles, which have been manufactured to resemble weathered travertine stone.
-The vinyl flooring has been paired with an off-white brick paver backsplash, and this use of natural materials in the walls serves to reinforce the illusion in the floor.
+The vinyl flooring has been paired with an off-white brick paver backsplash, and this use of natural materials in the walls serves to reinforce the illusion on the floor.
 The soft colors of the floor and backsplash are boldly contrasted by the dark hardwood of the cabinets and mirror frame.Continue to 6 of 10 below.

 06 of 10

 Classic Checkerboard Kitchen Floor

 A staple of 1950s American design, the black-and-white checkerboard floor, gives this kitchen loads of personality.
 The sharply contrasting tiles balance one another, creating a neutral surface for the floor that is still visually appealing.
 It's matched by cabinets painted white and counters in a sharp slate gray.
 The entire effect is then crowned by a golden yellow hue that dominates the upper areas of the walls, adding warmth to the otherwise cool color scheme.Continue to 7 of 10 below.

 07 of 10

 Faux Hardwood Kitchen Floor

-Vinyl flooring can be manufactured to closely resemble any of a number of natural materials.
+Vinyl flooring can be manufactured to closely resemble any of several natural materials.
 In this kitchen, the floor is comprised of sheet vinyl printed with images of hardwood planks.
 The faux wood has a rich golden hue that pairs pleasantly with the white cabinets and the hardwood furnishings in the space.
 The flooring combines the visual appeal of hardwood with the durability and easy maintenance of vinyl.Continue to 8 of 10 below.

 08 of 10